 One of the key characteristics of a transistor is that it can be used as an amplifier.
 Transistors can act as amplifiers while they are functioning in the active region or when it is correctly biased.
-The need for transistor as an amplifier arises when we want to increase or amplify the input signal.
+The need for a transistor as an amplifier arises when we want to increase or amplify the input signal.
 A transistor can take in a very small weak signal through the base junction and release the amplified signal through the collector.

 Also Read: Forward Bias

-In the above graph, we have AB as the cut-off region, BC as the active region and from C we have a line parallel to X-axis, which is the saturation region.
+In the above graph, we have AB as the cut-off region, BC as the active region, and from C, we have a line parallel to X-axis, which is the saturation region.